nancyalaswad90/50DaysOfUdacity--NancyAlAswad/README.md

 -----------------------------

- - Completed 90 % Lesson 3
+ - Completed 100 % Lesson 3 Now , so it’s time to start Lesson 4 :tada:

- - Explored more about Parametric vs Non-Parametric models.Here is the link https://medium.com/@dataakkadian/what-are-parametric-vs-nonparametric-models-8bfa20726f4d
+ - Explored article on ReLU and type of ReLU :.Here is the link https://medium.com/@dataakkadian/what-are-parametric-vs-nonparametric-models-8bfa20726f4d